Val Chmerkovskiy Is Ready For Kids With Jenna Johnson, Already ‘Dreaming Of Fatherhood’

 “I think she would love to be a mother, but she also has so many incredible things going on in her life and I would feel very selfish to interrupt them for nine months,” he said.

-Just last month, Jenna Johnson told US Weekly that she was looking forward to having kids with Val Chmerkovskiy “in the future.”
+Just last month, Jenna Johnson told Us Weekly that she was looking forward to having kids with Val Chmerkovskiy “in the future.”
 Val can only hope that by “the future” she meant a few weeks.